This Privacy Notice applies to the website http://www.adcetris.co.uk/

 Google Analytics does not report the actual IP address information to Google Analytics customers.
 Additionally, using a method known as IP masking, website owners that use Google Analytics have the option to tell Google Analytics to only use a portion of the IP address, rather than the entire IP address, for geolocation.
 Whether or not website owners use Google Analytics, they have access to IP addresses for visitors to their sites.

-Personal information is information that personally identifies you, such as your name, email address or billing information, or other data which can be reasonably linked to such information.
-The Google Analytics Terms of Service, which all Analytics customers must adhere to, prohibits the tracking or collection of this information using Google Analytics or associating personal information with web analytics information.
+Personal Data is information that personally identifies you, such as your name, email address or billing information, or other data which can be reasonably linked to such information.
+The Google Analytics Terms of Service, which all Analytics customers must adhere to, prohibits the tracking or collection of this information using Google Analytics or associating Personal Data with web analytics information.

 Website owners that use Google Analytics have control over what data they allow Google to use.
 They can decide if they want Google to use this data or not by using the Google Analytics Data Sharing Options.
 When these options allow, the data is used to improve Google products and services.
 Website owners can change these options at any time.